rv404674/System-Design/readme.md

 # System Design

-This repo contains the key points/learnings/summary of the scalability, distributes systems related content.
+This repo contains the key points/learnings/summary of the scalability, distributes systems related content, that I have been currently reading.

 # Maintainer :sunglasses: